Origin Of The Breed

 The most important characteristics required for the breed were probably the following:

-With this goal in mind, co-operative experiments were done by farmers on a small scale in the Karoo.
-Due to the outstandingperformance of the Blackhead Persian, especially under harsh environmental conditions.
-This breed was selected as the mothebreed.
 The Dorset Horn was selected for it demonstrated a longer breeding season in comparison to other British sheep breeds.

 As the Dorper was developed on their farms under the guidance of D.J Engela, these people devoted a lifetime’s work to the project and not always under easy circumstances.
 Through trial and tribulations Engela decided in 1942 that Edmeades should strive to a half-cross Dorset x Persian.
 At that stage Edmeades did not have mature half-cross rams available but he had quite a few ¾ bred on which he was previously concentrating.